fbngrmr/audiotheker/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-`audiotheker` allows downloading all episodes of a program in the [ARD Audiothek](https://www.ardaudiothek.de/).
+`audiotheker` allows downloading all episodes of a program/collection or an individual episode in the [ARD Audiothek](https://www.ardaudiothek.de/).
 It queries the official [GraphQL API](https://api.ardaudiothek.de/docs/#/GraphQL) to gather the download URLs.

 <p align="right">(<a href="#top">back to top</a>)</p>